Lufteluke/pi-tin/software_setup.md

 Follow the [RetroPie Getting Started guide](https://retropie.org.uk/docs/Controller-Configuration/) to configure and test the gamepad buttons and load ROMs.

-Pi Tin has a dedicated hotkey for RetroPie which is located directly above the power button.
-This button is configurable during the controller setup process.
-The special functions shown below can be used by pressing the buttons while holding down the hotkey.
+Pi Tin has a dedicated hotkey for RetroPie which is located directly above the power button. **This button should be selected as "Hotkey Enable" during the controller setup process.** The special functions shown below can be used by pressing the buttons while holding down the hotkey.

 ![](images/hotkeys.jpg)